Coronavirus in NZ: Healthline inundated - when to call and when not to

 "I can reassure people that Healthline and the staff there are doing an excellent job of trying to answer all calls and trying to prioritise calls where people require clinical advice.

-Phone capacity will increase again from 400 parallel lines to 1200 by the end of the week and an 50 nurses and 200 non clinical staff.
+Phone capacity will increase again from 400 parallel lines to 1200 by the end of the week and involves 50 nurses and 200 non clinical staff.

 Another 50 nurses have been brought in, as have additional clinical support staff from other areas to help with all of the Healthline calls.